Swords, County Dublin: Aviation

 Swords is the closest town to Dublin Airport and the two share the same Eircode routing area key of K67.
 The airport has long provided employment to the area.
 In 2011, Dublin Airport handled over 18.7 million passengers and served over 171 routes with 62 airlines.
 The airport serves as an operating base for Aer Lingus, Aer Lingus Regional, Air Contractors, CityJet, Ryanair and Thomson Airways, and as a maintenance base for Aer Lingus, CityJet, Dublin Aerospace, Eirtech Aviation, Etihad Airways and Ryanair.

 The Irish Aviation Authority operate the Dublin Air Traffic Control Centre on the airport.

 The headquarters of the Dublin Airport Authority and Ireland's four largest airlines are located in or near Swords.
 The Dublin Airport Authority, who manage Dublin, Cork and Shannon Airports, employ over 3,000 people and have their headquarters on the airport campus.
 Aer Lingus, Ireland's flag carrier, have their headquarters on the Dublin Airport campus.
 CityJet, part of the Air France-KLM group, has its headquarters in Swords Business Campus and Air Contractors, part of the ASL Aviation group, has its head office on the Malahide Road in Swords.
 In 2014, Ryanair moved into a new €20m, 100,000 sq ft Dublin Head Office in Airside Business Park.
 The building was officially opened in April 2014.

 Logistics

 In 2007 Tesco Ireland opened their new €70 million distribution centre in Lanestown, between Swords and Donabate.
 With a building footprint of over 68,000 m2 and a total volume of 1.55 million m2 the Tesco Ireland distribution centre is the largest building on the island of Ireland and one of the 10 largest building in the world.
-The building is over half a kilometre long and could fit 16 jumbo jets.
-It has 106 loading bays and supplies 106 stores up to 6 times a day.
+The building is over half a kilometre long, has 106 loading bays and supplies 106 stores up to 6 times a day.